VolksRat71/google-workspace-mcp/README.md

 3. Update your config/env with the new token
 4. Restart the MCP server

-### Snapshots not being created
-- Verify `drive.file` scope is enabled
-- Check that you haven't set `skipSnapshot: true`
-- Look for warning messages in server logs

 ### Permission denied errors
 - Ensure all 4 APIs are enabled in Google Cloud Console
 - Verify your OAuth consent screen has all required scopes